enyone/dark-unity/README.md

 sudo apt-get install gnome-tweak-tool selene-theme gnome-shell-theme-selene faenza-icon-theme myunity unsettings
 ```
 Run `gnome-tweak-tool` and select `Selene` as a window and GTK theme and `Faenza-Darkest` as a icon theme.

+Log off and back in to activate all changes.
+Without doing so some applications may look weird (wrong colors etc..)